How to Make Whipped Cream in a Food Processor – Best Method

 We get our non-homogenized milk from jersey cows which equals lots and lots of cream.
 I usually just leave it in the milk, but making whipped cream is even better!

 The other day I wanted a delicious topping for my gluten-free oat German pancakes, so I put some cream in my food processor and made the most luxurious whipped cream!
-Afterwards I had some leftover whipped cream, so for the past few days we’ve been enjoying it on everything.
+Afterwards I had some leftover whipped cream, and it’s so delicious on everything from gluten-free pumpkin cheesecake bars to gluten-free blueberry crisp.

 I may just have to start making whipped cream more often!